REPERTORY

 Repertory for Colleges & Universities

-ENDURING DISPOSITION (2023-Current)
+ENDURING DISPOSITION (2023-2025)

 This work, performed by 3 women, brings attention to the ongoing injustices towards women and girls around the world still fighting for basic human rights.
 This work uses the soundscape of excerpts from powerful speeches made by Michelle Obama, Hilary Clinton, and Emma Watson, as the dancers, made up of 3 women with different intersectionalities and stories, show resistance, athleticism, vulnerability, and the power of togetherness.